 These are given for information and do not constitute legal advice as we are not aware of the particular facts of the situation you have in mind.
-Neither the author nor the Company, the Directors or employees accept liability for the use of the information.
+Neither the author nor the publisher accept liability for the use of the information.

 Adoption Leave and Pay

 - Leave = 26 weeks Ordinary Adoption Leave plus 26 weeks Additional Leave